phloai/mojo-teacher-gpt/instructions/README.md

    - Examine the entire Table of Contents to determine multiple relevant sections.

 3. **Using Table of Contents with Knowledge Files**:
+   - Use the "Knowledge Filename" to locate the knowledge file that should be opened.
-   - Use the “Index” and “Lines” from relevant entries in the Table of Contents to locate specific sections in the knowledge file.
+   - Then, use the “Index” and “Lines” from relevant entries in the Table of Contents to locate specific sections in that knowledge file.
    - Employ the `myfiles_browser` tool to navigate to and combine context from each relevant section.

 4. **Cohesive Integration of Information**: